Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If a sedative is given, your child may be taken to a recovery room.
 It may take 1 to 2 hours for the medicine to wear off.

 Unless told not to, your child can return to his or her normal routine and diet right away.

 Any contrast material your child is given should pass through the body in about 24 hours.
 The healthcare provider may tell you that your child needs to drink more water or other fluids during this time.

 The MRI images are reviewed by a radiologist, who may discuss early results with you.
-A report is sent to your child's doctor, who follows up with complete results.
+A report is sent to your child’s healthcare provider, who follows up with complete results.

 You can help your child by preparing in advance.
 How you do this depends on your child’s needs.